 Clinician burnout still tracks closely with documentation burden.
 That is why documentation support usually appears near the top of healthcare-agent demand.

-Agentic AI scribes can listen to encounters, generate structured notes, extract billing-relevant facts, and prepare EHR-ready documentation with the physician reviewing rather than authoring.
-The workflow change is more important than the model label: the clinician stops composing from scratch and starts reviewing a structured draft.
+Agentic AI scribes can listen to encounters, generate structured notes, extract billing-relevant facts, and prepare EHR-ready documentation with the clinician reviewing rather than authoring.
+The workflow change matters more than the label: the clinician stops composing from scratch and starts reviewing a structured draft.

 Clinical Decision Support

-AI agents can surface relevant guidelines, drug interaction context, and patient-history signals at the point of care without reproducing the alert fatigue pattern that broke many earlier systems.
+AI agents can surface relevant guidelines, summarize risk context, and monitor signals at the point of care without automatically turning into decision makers.

 Administrative Automation